hoomberto/intention-timer/README.md

 - To view the project in action, [click here!](https://hoomberto.github.io/intention-timer/)

 ## Features
+- Users can select a category, set an intention, enter minutes, seconds value, and have a timer run corresponding to these inputs

 ### Future Additions
 - Add styling to timer circle to animate it while counting down